 A will displaces the application of probate state or customary laws as the testator would have given directives on how his assets are shared amongst his loved ones.

-The estate’s administrator will respect this and also ensure the instructions out to the latter.
+The estate’s administrator will respect this and also ensure the instructions are out to the latter.

 Doing this will help heirs to avoid probate and unnecessary hassles as this reduce friction amongst the beneficiaries of the will and help to protect the family ties.